raspberrypilearning/weather-station-guide/manual-setup.md

 ## Setting up the real-time clock

 We'll be doing most of the work from the command line.
-Open a terminal window, using the icon on the menu bar or pressing `ctrl`+`alt`+`t`.
+If you're using the Desktop version, open a terminal window, using the icon on the menu bar or pressing `ctrl`+`alt`+`t`.

    ![](images/terminal.png)